1111111111O/site-creatior/README.md

 (SQL Name: site)<br>
 Official Site: http://driverdownload.duckdns.org/site<br>
 Even if you only have English language on your site, throw everything in the src folder to your site for the codes to work.<br>
 The site starts as Turkish or English according to the ip at the entrance.
 But the site creation files are in the tr/ folder.
-English php files in tr: (create_site_en.php, editor_en.php)
+English php files in tr: (create_site_en.php, editor_en.php)<br>
 Be back soon.